ErpNetDocs/webclient/introduction/navigator-features.md

 ### Group by column headers

-With the help of the **[Show grouping panel](https://docs.erp.net/webclient/introduction/my-apps/documents.html#show-grouping-panel)**, you can also group a navigator's records based on a key parameter visualized by its respective column title.
+With the help of the **[Show grouping panel](https://docs.erp.net/webclient/introduction/my-apps/documents.html#show-grouping-panel)**, you can also group a navigator's records based on one or more column headers.

 Such groups can be used to organize records by type, state, the month they were created on, etc.